paritytech/command-bot/README.md

 `/try-runtime queue RUST_LOG=debug live ws://kusama`

-This will run the try-runtime Substrate feature for your pull request's branch with the provided arguments and post the results as a comment.
+This will run the try-runtime Substrate feature for your pull request's branch with the provided arguments and post the result as a comment.
 It's supposed to support the same arguments as [try-runtime](https://github.com/paritytech/substrate/blob/master/utils/frame/try-runtime/cli/src/lib.rs) although not all of them have been tried out as of this writing.